 Harris blasts proposals for Ukraine to cede territory to Russia

-WASHINGTON (AP) — Vice President Kamala Harris said calls for Ukraine to cede territory to Russia were “dangerous and unacceptable” as she met with Ukrainian President Volodymyr Zelenskyy on Thursday.
+WASHINGTON (AP) — With American support for Ukraine at a partisan crossroads, Vice President Kamala Harris on Thursday slammed suggestions that Kyiv should cede territory for the sake of peace with Moscow as “dangerous and unacceptable.”

-The comments from the Democratic nominee for president were thinly veiled criticism of suggestions from Republican candidate Donald Trump and his running mate, Ohio Sen. JD Vance, that Ukraine should quickly cut a deal to end the war.
+The Democratic presidential nominee spoke alongside Ukrainian President Volodymyr Zelenskyy as she unleashed the veiled criticism of Republican candidate Donald Trump’s push for Ukraine to quickly cut a deal to end the war.

 “They are not proposals for peace,” Harris said.
 “Instead they are proposals for surrender.”

-U.S. support for Ukraine faces a partisan reckoning in this year’s presidential election, with Trump criticizing billions of dollars in military assistance and Harris pledging to continue helping the besieged country.
+“The United States supports Ukraine not out of charity, but because it’s in our strategic interest,” Harris said.

+Zelenskyy was in Washington to present the White House and Congress with his plans for reaching an endgame in the war by improving Ukraine’s chances on the battlefield and its eventual leverage at the negotiating table.
+He’s pushing to lift restrictions on using long-range Western weapons to strike targets deeper in Russian territory.

-Harris’ meeting with Zelenskyy came shortly after the Ukrainian leader sat down with President Joe Biden, who announced billions of dollars more in missiles, drones, ammunition and other supplies.
+No movement on this issue was evident during Zelenskyy’s visit.
+However, President Joe Biden announced billions of dollars more in missiles, drones, ammunition and other supplies.
 The weapons include an additional Patriot missile defense battery and a new shipment of glide bombs that can be deployed from Western fighter jets, increasing their strike range.

-Biden pledged to ensure that all approved funding is disbursed before he leaves office, and he said he plans to convene a meeting with other world leaders focused on Ukraine’s defense during a visit to Germany next month.
+Biden pledged to ensure that all approved funding is disbursed before he leaves office, and said he plans to convene a meeting with other world leaders focused on Ukraine’s defense during a visit to Germany next month.

 “We stand with Ukraine, now and in the future,” Biden said alongside Zelenskyy in the Oval Office.
 “Russia will not prevail.
 Ukraine will prevail.”

-Meanwhile, Zelenskyy’s tumultuous relationship with Trump continued to deteriorate this week.
-Instead of meeting with Zelenskyy, Trump criticized him.
-As for U.S. support for Ukraine, Trump complained that “we continue to give billions of dollars to a man who refuses to make a deal” to end the war.
-His message dovetails with Russian propaganda that claims intransigence by Kyiv — not aggression from Moscow — has prolonged the bloodshed.

-It’s the most politically treacherous landscape that Zelenskyy has encountered in Washington since Russia invaded nearly three years ago.
 Ukrainian officials are anxious to maintain good relations with whomever becomes the next president of the United States, which is its biggest and most important provider of arms, money and other support.
 But the effort risks slipping into the political blender of the presidential campaign, polarizing the discussion around a war that used to be a bipartisan cause célèbre in Washington.

 About two thirds of Democrats and Democratic-leaning independents said the U.S. has a responsibility to help Ukraine, compared with one third of Republicans and Republican-leaning independents, according to a Pew Research Center poll conducted in July.

 Americans are also split on which presidential candidate would do a better job handling the war.
 An AP-NORC poll from August found that about one-third of Americans said they trusted Harris more, while a similar share said the same about Trump.